sikaeducation/curriculum/102/standards/apply-version-control/topics/git-staging/README.md

 ## Unstaging

-You can unstage a file by using `git reset file-name-goes-here`.
+Unstage files by using `git reset file-name-goes-here`.
 You can unstage all changes since your last commit with `git reset` without any arguments.
 Note that this doesn't undo any changes in the files, it only moves them from staged to unstaged.

 ## Additional Resources